 Why So Shy?

 Japanese people in general are formal and conservative when compared to other parts of the world.
 They seem to worry about saying a wrong word and offending a foreign person.
-I found that Japanese are very much shy even when they speak to each other but, more so when they speak to foreigners.
-A useful tip to engage with shy Japanese person into a conversation is to ask for little help.
+I found that Japanese are very much shy even when they speak to each other but more so when they speak to foreigners.
+A useful tip to engage with a shy Japanese person in a conversation is to ask for little help.
 They often like to extend help to foreigners.
 Ask the meaning of a Japanese word you would like to know or ask about what weather we can expect next month or about the famous festivals coming up or the nearest post office.
 It will act as a good conversation ice breaker.

 No Sarcasm, Please

 If you are like me and rely on sarcasm for your humor, then the Japanese won’t find you amusing.
 Japanese people simply do not get sarcasm.
 I believe the reason for this is the way Japanese society is structured.
 Japanese avoid sarcasm or any confrontational conversation in their day to day lives.
 Even family members call each other in respectful ways and there are not many pranks or silly things going around.
 When a foreigner says something sarcastic, they take it literally and at face value.
 So, make sure to cut down on your sarcasm in the initial phase of interaction with a Japanese person.
 Allow them some time to gauge the difference when you actually mean something and when you don’t.
 It took my Japanese partner about a year to understand my sarcastic remarks☺